UMAMAHESWARI-6/hello-world/README.md

 It now includes steps for Github.

-This is for hithub practise
+This is for hithub practise.